AVerteC/c-asgn0/README.md

 ## About split

 Split takes a delimiter character and a list of files as input.
-It replaces each instance of the delimiter character with a newline, splitting the file.
+It replaces each instance of the delimiter character with a newline for each of the files in the list, splitting the file contents and printing it out to STDOUT.